Why React and WordPress

 In your local WordPress go to plugin installation, search for ReactPress, install and activate the plugin.

-Create a new React app from your local WP installation
+Create a new React app from your local WP admin

 In the admin of your WP installation, click on ReactPress in the sidebar.
 There you should see a form to create a new React app.